SoSeDiKs-Universe/sosediks-universe.github.io/wiki/misc/entity_changes_en.md

 ## {% href_link 🧩 | Miscellaneous %}

 ### {% href_link 🧟 | Undead consecration %}
 All undead mobs now have a passive regeneration and will block 80% of the incoming damage, with the exception of explosions.
-This can be bypassed by using `«Smite»`{: .mc-aqua} (2 seconds of vulnerability) or igniting them (20 seconds of vulnerability).
-The latter, of course, will not work on fire-immune mobs, like the Nether ones.
+This can be bypassed by using `«Smite»`{: .mc-aqua} (2 seconds of vulnerability, full damage), `«Flame»`{: .mc-aqua} (20 seconds of vulnerability if not immune to fire, 7 seconds of disabled regeneration instead; full damage), or igniting them (20 seconds of vulnerability).
+Ignition, of course, will not work on fire-immune mobs, like the Nether ones.
 Attacks from golems, other undead mobs and wolves targeting skeletons can temporarily disable regeneration.

 ### {% href_link 🧟 | Undead ignore environmental damage %}
 Undead mobs don't get hurt from {% symlink cactus, Cacti %} and {% symlink sweet_berries, Bushes %}.